Taking a coaching versus counseling approach can make a big difference in the results you see.

 For those employees that have a motivation or will opportunity a different approach is needed.
 Because these employees are making a choice not to perform within expectations, our approach also needs to be adjusted to target the behavior that is being seen.
 This situation is when a manager needs to change their approach from one of a coach to one of a counselor.

 What do we mean by counselor?
 While a coach strives to provide tools and resources to help motivated employees to improve upon their skills and achieve a performance improvement, when a manager must provide counseling there isn’t a skill issue but a will issue.

-Real Life Coaching Experiences
+Real Life Coaching Examples

 Let’s discuss a couple of scenarios to determine if we can identify the best approach: coaching or counseling.